We Need To Talk About How Social Media Is Reacting To Amber Heard's Allegations

 “During the entirety of our relationship, Johnny has been verbally and physically abusive to me,” Heard states in court documents.
 A judge temporarily granted Heard’s request for a domestic violence restraining order against Depp after the actress showed up in court wearing her evidence: a black eye.
-She said in a sworn declaration that Depp threw her cell phone at her, hitting her cheek and eye, during a fight on Saturday, May 21.
+She said in a sworn declaration that Depp threw her mobile phone at her, hitting her cheek and eye, during a fight on the 21st of May.
 She also alleged that the actor pulled her hair, hit her repeatedly, and grabbed her face.
-Police were unable to verify the claim, saying that after being called to the couple's home on May 21, Heard did not "insist" on a police report and that no evidence of a crime was seen.
+Police were unable to verify the claim, saying that after being called to the couple's home on the 21st of May, Heard did not "insist" on a police report and that no evidence of a crime was seen.

 #ImWithJohnny Three days after his mom died and she couldn't go somewhere and let him grieve first?— matt mares (@MattMares) May 28, 2016